fabien-sanglier-ibm/ibmmq-demoapps-jms/README.md

 # IBM MQ Demo Apps - JMS

+> 🤖 **Built with Bob** - This project was vibecoded with [Bob](https://github.com/RooVetGit/Roo-Code), an AI coding assistant that helped create robust, production-ready code with comprehensive documentation.

 Simple project demonstrating JMS Producer and Consumer applications for IBM MQ.

 ## Overview